maar-ten/Quick-Image-Search/docs/index.md

 Introduction
 ---
-After installing this browser extension there'll be a new entry in your context menu (right-click menu) when an image or some selected text was right-clicked.
-Selecting this menu option will initiate a Google Image search via HTTPS.
+After installing this extension there will be a new entry in the context menu (right-click menu) when an image or some selected text is right-clicked.
+Selecting this menu option will start a secure Google Image search via HTTPS.

 ![Screenprint](http://i.imgur.com/FZf2T69.png)